We are very excited that you are considering The University of Texas at Austin's Computer Science program!

 We know that you have a lot of choices in college and we are honored that you are thinking about The University of Texas at Austin.
 UT Austin offers many opportunities to our undergrads, from research to study abroad.
 Please take a look at the College of Natural Science Future Student Homepage!

 The Office of Admissions is responsible for the admission of undergraduate students to the University.
 Future students may communicate with admissions counselors through the site about details concerning admission application status and decisions, campus visit event registration, academics, financial aid, and housing.
-For information on the Turing Scholars program and admissions, please visit the Turing Scholars website.

 International Students: The University of Texas at Austin and the College of Natural Sciences provide a variety of services to assist international students and non-U.S. citizens who do not hold U.S. Permanent Resident Status with questions and concerns.
 Visit the university's International Students page for more information.